NEWS

 Their first recorded duet, “Christmas Day in the Morning,” is a Berkey arrangement of “I Saw Three Ships,” and was released in November, 2020.

-Omaha Symphony offers world premiere by 14-year-old Omaha composer
+Omaha Symphony offers world premiere by 14-year-old Omaha composer: Omaha World Herald

 9.21.2022